Josh Ross

-Josh Ross (born May 27, 1996) is a Canadian country music singer and songwriter.
+Joshua Ross (born May 27, 1996) is a Canadian country music singer and songwriter.
 He is managed by The Core Entertainment and jointly signed to Universal Music Canada and Mercury Nashville.
 Ross has charted multiple singles, including "On a Different Night", "Trouble", "Ain't Doin' Jack", "Single Again", and "Hate How You Look".
 In March 2024, he released the extended play Complicated.
 His debut album Later Tonight was released in September 2025.